devfrqncy/bbtel/README.md

 # bbtel
-Simple base for telegram bots in php
+Simple basis for Telegram bots in php
 #PHP7 #PDO #Telegram

 ## Download or Clone